esphome/esphome-docs/components/switch/index.rst

   Set to ``""`` to remove the default entity category.
 - **device_class** (*Optional*, string): The device class for the switch.
   See https://developers.home-assistant.io/docs/core/entity/switch/#available-device-classes
   for a list of available options.
+Requires Home Assistant 2022.3 or newer.
 - If MQTT enabled, All other options from :ref:`MQTT Component <config-mqtt-component>`.

 .. _switch-toggle_action: